fhh23/Density-of-Parcels-in-Imagery-Data/README.md

 				(SELECT ST_makeenvelope(-89.5282, 37.3087, -89.4805, 37.3585,4269) as geom) as box
 ```

 Finally, I find where this new bounding box intersects the parcels.
+This will return the total number of parcels in the bounding box area.
+This is important because this is what I used to validate my answer in QGIS.
 ```sql
 SELECT *
 FROM public.tiles as parcels,